Robert-van-Engelen/Forth500/manual.md

     Printer: This is printed

 Note that a final `CR` may be needed to print the last line on the printer.
-The `.(` output includes a final `CR`.
+Note that the `.(` output includes a final `CR`.

-To make this easier, you can define two words to redirect all character output to a printer:
+To make printing easier, you can define two words to redirect all character output to a printer:

     : print-on  PRINTER IF STDL TO TTY THEN ;
     : print-off STDO TO TTY ;